Configuration lifecycle management

-This topic covers lifecycle management for network configuration.
+This article covers network configuration lifecycle management for Azure Modular Datacenter.

-A methodology for updating switch configurations in the field.
-This applies to all and any type of configuration updates.
-Due to many unknown variables outside of our control, like manual configurations applied by customers or by the OEM this will be a multi-step manual process.
-At this time there is no guarantee of uptime and updates should be performed during a maintenance window.
+This methodology for updating switch configurations in the field applies to all and any type of configuration updates.
+Because of many unknown variables outside of our control, like manual configurations applied by customers or by the OEM, this manual process has multiple steps.
+At this time, there's no guarantee of uptime.
+Updates should be performed during a maintenance window.

-#1 - Make a backup of the current configuration files for tor1, tor2 and BMC switches.
+Make a backup of the current configuration files for edge1, edge2, tor1, tor2, and BMC switches.
 Copy these files off the switch.

-#2 - Make a note of the toolkit build number of the existing configuration.
-All configurations should have this in the motd banner.
-Do a search for "BUILDNUMBER"
+Make a note of the toolkit build number of the existing configuration.
+All configurations should have this number in the motd banner.
+Do a search for BUILDNUMBER.

-#3 - Regenerate the initial configurations using the same toolkit version from step #2.
+Regenerate the initial configurations by using the same toolkit version from step 2.

-#4 - Load the configurations from step #3 onto their respective switches.
-The point of this is to wash the config generated by our tools through a switch to get a baseline.
-This could be performed by the OEM on separate hardware, like in the OEM’s lab, or onsite with the customer.
+Load the configurations from step 3 onto their respective switches.
+The point of this action is to wash the config generated by our tools through a switch to get a baseline.
+This action could be performed by the OEM on separate hardware, like in the OEM's lab, or onsite with the customer.

-#5 - Make a backup of the config file from step #4 and copy it to a remote location
+Make a backup of the config file from step 4.
+Copy it to a remote location.

-#6 - Using to the diff tool of your choice compare the backup of the current config from step #1 to the backup of the baseline configuration from step #5.
-Make a note/copy of all the differences that should be carried over to the upgraded switch configuration per device.
+Using the diff tool of your choice, compare the backup of the current config from step 1 to the backup of the baseline configuration from step 5.
+Make a note or copy of all the differences that should be carried over to the upgraded switch configuration per device.

-#9 - Load the new configurations onto the respective switches and run the post validation commands provided in the output directory from our tooling.
+Load the new configurations onto the respective switches.
+Run the post-validation commands provided in the output directory from our tooling.

 Providing one time server (NTP) is required for Azure Stack to synchronize time.
 When you deploy Azure Stack, you provide the address of an NTP server.
 Time is a critical datacenter infrastructure service.
-If the service changes, you will need to update the time.
+If the service changes, you'll need to update the time.

 Azure Stack supports synchronizing time with only one time server (NTP).
-You cannot provide multiple NTPs for Azure Stack to synchronize time with.
-It is recommended to setup DNS entry that resolves to multiple NTP servers.
+You can't provide multiple NTPs for Azure Stack to synchronize time with.
+We recommend you set up Domain Name System (DNS) entry that resolves to multiple NTP servers.

 Update NTP post deployment